nytimes/kyt/README.md

 # kyt
-A development kit for Node Apps
+Your escape from configuration hell

 ## What is kyt?
-kyt is a dev tool created to let teams build node apps without having to spend hours messing with configuration.
+kyt is a dev tool created to let developers build node apps without having to spend hours messing setup, configuration, and build tools.

 ## How it Works